rmcgrath050/Learning-Journal/Module 1 - Data Fundamentals/Topic4/Webinar Notes - Introduction to reliable data architectures.md

 TOGAF serves as a governance framework that ensures alignment with business goals, compliance with regulatory requirements, and promotes standardisation in data architecture.

+## Lession 6 summary

+- Diagrams act as visual maps to simplify complexity and promote alignment among teams in project management
+- Sequence diagrams are a type of UML diagram used to visualise the timing and interactions between components within a system
+- Use case diagrams provide a visual representation of how users interact with a system, aiding in understanding functional requirements
+- Entity Relationship Diagrams (ERDs) illustrate the relationships between different data entities within an application or database
+- In a three-layered data architecture:

+      Data storage layer uses databases or data lakes for data persistence Data processing layer uses frameworks like Apache Spark for operations like filtering, sorting, transformation Presentation layer displays data to end-users via dashboards or reports

+- A microservices architecture breaks down an application into small, independent services focused on specific business capabilities that can be developed, deployed, and scaled independently
+- The API gateway acts as the entry point for clients in a microservices architecture, decoupling them from internal services and enabling cross-cutting concerns like authentication and logging

 ## Summary